 Why Your Meeting AI Should Keep Your Audio Private (And How MeetMemo Does It)

 Most meeting tools send your audio to US servers.
-MeetMemo transcribes locally on your Mac using WhisperKit, then generates summaries via Gemini EU.
-Your voice never leaves your device.
+MeetMemo transcribes and summarises 100% on-device on your Mac using NVIDIA Parakeet and Apple MLX.
+Your audio, transcript, and summary never leave your device.

 Why Your Meeting AI Should Keep Your Audio Private (And How MeetMemo Does It)